 This bill responds to concerns that nondisclosure provisions in sexual harassment settlement agreements prevent the disclosure of prior sexual harassment.
-It would add Code of Civil Procedure section 1001 to prohibit settlement agreement provisions preventing the disclosure of "factual information related to the action" in civil actions in which the pleadings asserted claims for sexual assault, sexual harassment under the Unruh Act, or workplace sexual harassment or discrimination in violation of the FEHA.
+It would add Code of Civil Procedure section 1001 to prohibit settlement agreement provisions preventing the disclosure of "factual information related to a claim filed in a civil action or a complaint filed in an administrative action" regarding: (1) sexual assault (as defined) (2) sexual harassment under the Unruh Act, (3) workplace sexual harassment or discrimination or retaliation in violation of the FEHA; or (4) harassment or discrimination based on sex, or retaliation, by the owner of a housing accommodation (as defined).
+It would further prohibit the court from entering any stipulation or order that restricts the disclosure of information in a manner that conflicts with this new section.

 Any settlement agreement containing such provisions entered into on or after January 1, 2019 would be deemed void as against public policy.

-This general prohibition would not apply to nondisclosure provisions requested by the claimant, as opposed to the employer or defendant, unless a government agency or public official is a party to the settlement agreement.
+This general prohibition would not apply to nondisclosure provisions regarding the identity of the claimant (or facts that would lead to the discovery of their identity), if requested by the claimant, as opposed to the employer or defendant, unless a government agency or public official is a party to the settlement agreement.
 It also would not prohibit provisions precluding the disclosure of the amount paid in settlement of a claim (as opposed to the "factual information" underlying the claim).
-Since it only applies to settlements after a civil action has been filed containing certain claims, it does not appear it would apply to settlements prior to a civil suit being filed.
-It also would not apply to protective orders that prevent the disclosure of information underlying those actions, which would remain governed by Code of Civil Procedure section 1002.

-Status: Passed the Senate with bipartisan support and is pending in the Assembly.
+Status: Passed the Senate with bipartisan support and is pending in the Assembly's Judiciary Committee.